prolonged detention

 Why was the case reopened/reversed

 Tian Weidong and Wang Jianping protested their innocence throughout their trials and continued after their convictions.
-On July 27, 2011, during a campaign to crack down on homicide crimes in Zhejiang Province, the Hangzhou police discovered that fingerprints of Xiang Shengyuan, a person with criminal history of robbery and theft, matched a bloody fingerprint found at the crime scene of the March 20, 1995 robbery.
-Xiang was arrested on January 4, 2013, and was convicted of murder and sentenced to death with two years suspension by the Jiaxing Intermediate Court of Zhejiang Province on May 30, 2013.
-On January 4, 2013, Zhejiang Provincial High Court realized the error and started reviewing the five defendants’ case.
+On July 27, 2011, during a campaign to crack down on murders in Zhejiang Province, the Hangzhou police discovered that fingerprints of Xiang Shengyuan, a person with criminal history of robbery and theft, matched a bloody fingerprint found at the crime scene of the March 20, 1995 robbery.
+Xiang was arrested on January 4, 2013, and was convicted of murder and sentenced to death with a two-year suspension by the Jiaxing Intermediate Court of Zhejiang Province on May 30, 2013.
+On January 4, 2013, Zhejiang Provincial High Court realized the error and started reviewing the case of the five other men.
 On May 21, 2013, the Zhejiang Provincial High Court decided to re-open the case.
-On July 2, 2013, the Zhejiang Provincial High Court announced that the five defendants were not guilty of the two counts of robbery on March 20, 1995 and August 12, 1995.
+On July 2, 2013, the Zhejiang Provincial High Court announced that the five defendants were not guilty of robbery on March 20, 1995 and August 12, 1995.
 The retrial found that Chen Jianyang and Tian Weidong were guilty of theft, and that Tian Xiaoping was guilty of the robbery that occurred on October 5, 1995.

 Factors contributing to the wrongful convictions